Link cross-origin XHR user actions and their distributed traces

 - In the Dynatrace menu, go to Web.

-- On the application overview page, select More (…) > Edit.
+- In the upper-right corner of the application overview page, select More (…) > Edit.

 - From the application settings, go to Capturing > Advanced setup.